oconnor-ryan/E2E2/README.md

 ## Current Objectives

-1. For WebSocket auth, replaced signed userId with a one-time access token retrieved by the server.
-This token can be stored in memory for 1 minute before being deleted and forcing a user to get another one-time token with their credentials if their WebSocket connection gets terminated.

-2. Use a persistant WebSocket connection for each client in order to send notifications, take video calls, and chat in chatrooms.
-May need to either make app a single page or reconnect to a WebSocket after each page load.
+1. Use a persistant WebSocket connection for each client in order to send notifications, take video calls, and chat in chatrooms.
 Persistant WS connections are better in terms of bandwidth than HTTP long polling

-3. Include key list for storing older keys so that new users who join can request to decrypt old messages and so the user can continue to download files from the server.

-OR

-Automatically download all files sent by users once a message is received and save it either to IndexedDB or Downloads folder.
-This removes the need to save old keys.
-Users downloading files can be given a prompt that asks what files they want to download.
-Whatsapp and Signal both automatically save files when they are sent to clients.
+2. Implement new chat system that reduces how much the server knows about each user by keeping user accounts client-side only and allowing chat members to share the same credentials when accessing chats.

+3. When files are sent in a chat room, automatically download them and store them in IndexedDB.

-4. Display storage quota and usage using window.navigator.storage.estimate() in order to prompt the user to clean out some data.
+4. Display storage quota and usage using window.navigator.storage.estimate() in order to prompt the user to clean out some data (messages, files, etc).
 This also helps prevent the browser from automatically deleting data when Persistance is not available.

+5. Delete messages and files older than 30 days on the server.

-5. Create device migration for users who want to transfer data to a new device/browser.
+6. Create device migration for users who want to transfer data to a new device/browser.
 The old client must not be able to login as that user after the transfer is complete.